Scalable Safety-Critical Policy Evaluation with Accelerated Rare Event Sampling: Experiments

-\paragraph{Discussion about environment adversary policy $\pi_E$} Fig.~\ref{fig:exp_plots} (a) shows that the learned $\pi_E$ with APE$\_$scalable (0.44) samples 7.5 and 3.3 times more rare events than MC (0.064) and APE$\_$discrete (0.12) in $\mathtt{Intersection}$-$\mathtt{v0}$.
-Interestingly, in the more challenging $\mathtt{Intersection}$-$\mathtt{v1}$ (Fig.~\ref{fig:exp_plots} (b)), APE$\_$scalable generates much more rate events with sampled rare event rate 0.75, which is 441,176 times and 4.7 times the results using MC ($1.7 \times 10^{-6}$) and APE$\_$discrete (0.16).
-Both results indicate that the learnt policy $\pi_E$ with APE$\_$scalable is closer to the zero-variance distribution, and APE$\_$scalable excels more with smaller true rare event probability.
-We notice that the environment adversary policies at convergence with different random seeds hold a similar interpretable behavior mode, one example of which is visualized in Fig.~\ref{fig:evolution_pi_E_intersection}.
-We see that the learned adversary policy $\pi_E$ tends to accelerate (being aggressive) at the beginning of each episode and then keep the behavior in original $\pi_{E, gt}$ (being conservative) in the remaining steps.
+In $\mathtt{Int}$-$\mathtt{v0}$, the sampled rare event rate using APE$\_$scalable (0.44) is 7.5 times greater than MC (0.064), and is 3.3 times greater than APE$\_$discrete (0.12).
+In $\mathtt{LunarLander}$, the final sampled rare event rate using APE\_scalable is more than 100 times greater than MC.
+Interestingly, in the more challenging $\mathtt{Int}$-$\mathtt{v1}$, APE$\_$scalable generates much more rare events with sampled rare event rate 0.75, which is 441,176 times greater than MC ($1.70 \times 10^{-6}$) and 4.7 times greater than APE$\_$discrete (0.16).
+Together with the smaller estimation biases discussed before, the learnt policy $\pi_E$ with APE$\_$scalable is closer to the zero-variance distribution, and APE$\_$scalable performs better with smaller $v^\star(s_0)$.

+We notice that the environment adversary policies at convergence with different random seeds hold a similar interpretable behavior mode, one example of which is visualized in Fig.~\ref{fig:evolution_pi_E_intersection} for $\mathtt{Int}$-$\mathtt{v1}$.
+We see that the learned adversary policy $\pi_E$ tends to accelerate (being aggressive) at the beginning of each episode and keep the original behavior $\pi_{E, gt}$ (being conservative) in the remaining steps.